nashthecoder/marcus-bicycles-online/README.md

 ### 2. Adding a New Part Choice (e.g., New Rim Color)

-- UI: Marcus selects an existing product and adds a new variant via the admin panel.
+- **UI**: Marcus selects an existing product and adds a new variant via the admin panel.

 - **Database Changes:**
   - New row in `Variants` table linked to the product.